2018/19 Tesco Ireland Food Waste Data

 At Tesco, we have no time for waste.
-As the first Irish retailer to publish our food waste data, we want to lead the industry in helping to stop good food from going to waste.
-We are committed to driving progress towards the UN Sustainable Development Goal (SDG) target to halve per capita global food waste by 2030.
+We are proud to be the first retailer in Ireland to publish independently assured food waste data for our own operations and are committed to driving progress towards the UN Sustainable Development Goal (SDG) target to halve per capita global food waste by 2030.

 Transparency and measurement is essential for identifying hotspots, and in tackling the causes of food waste.
 It helps everyone understand how much, where, and why food is being wasted.

 In 2018/19, 581,659 tonnes of food sold in Ireland generated 7,176 tonnes of surplus (equivalent to 1.23%), of which 4,150 tonnes was safe for human consumption.

 865 tonnes of this surplus was redistributed through donations to charitable organisations, a 47% increase compared to our baseline in 2016/17.
 Donations decreased slightly as we worked to minimise our food surplus internally by improving our processes, production planners and reduced to clear policies.

 As a result of our actions there has been a 7% decrease in food safe for human consumption going to waste in Ireland compared with last year: